Certified Public Accountant

 Grace Period

 Renewals are due by December 31.
-The grace period for renewal is 6 months, with a late fee of $100 added 30 days after expiration date.
+The grace period for renewal is 6 months, with a late fee of $100 added 30 days after the license expiration date.

 Continuing Education: How many education hours do I need?